-This educational program relates to the conference theme in that we are investing in shaping the future of our profession and organization.
+This educational program relates to the conference theme in that we are investing in shaping the future of our profession and organization by telling our story.
 By investing in our new professionals and members, we are celebrating the knowledge and skills gained from our past and passing them on to the next generation of leaders within our field.